Understanding Colorectal Cancer Screening

 Experts believe roughly 60% of colorectal cancer deaths could be prevented with colon cancer screening (Cancer, 2019).

-1. Complete colonoscopy every 10 years with annual FIT stool test.
+1. A complete colonoscopy every 10 years with an annual FIT stool test.

 i.
 If polyps or other pathology are found, individuals may require repeat surveillance colonoscopy, sigmoidoscopy, or other screening tests more frequently.

 ii.
 As with any study, there are limitations to colonoscopy.
 Most importantly, a good bowel prep is required in order for Dr. Sinha to see the lining of your colon clearly.
 Missed lesions can occur if the stool is present in your colon; it can mask and hide polyps, particularly flat polyps.

 2. Flexible sigmoidoscopy every 5 years, or every 10 years with FIT stool test annually.

 a.
 Flexible sigmoidoscopy is a procedure performed under anesthesia at either the Somerset Ambulatory Surgical Center or Hunterdon Medical Center (based on your preference and your insurance coverage) where Dr. Sinha uses a short, thin, flexible lighted tube to look at your rectum and to check for polyps or cancer inside the rectum and lower third of the colon (or large intestine).
 During this procedure she only visualizes the rectum and sigmoid colon; she will not visualize the entire colon.

 3. Stool studies performed annually to look for the presence of occult blood in your stool.

 a.
 There are two types of fecal occult blood tests available today: